ssrando/ssrando/randomizer-changes.md

 - The Bug Heaven minigame is accessible from the start (granted that you have the bug net)
 - The Lumpy Pumpkin Chandelier can now be bonked down even with Spiral Charge
 - All of Kina's sidequest chain can now be done from the start
-### Sky Keep
+### Skykeep
-- Beating Sky Keep doesn't let the goddess statue fall back to the surface
+- Beating Skykeep doesn't let the goddess statue fall back to the surface
-- Beating Sky Keep spawns you back at Skyloft to prevent out of logic Faron access for tablet randomizer
+- Beating Skykeep spawns you back at Skyloft to prevent out of logic Faron access for tablet randomizer
 ## Faron
 - Sealed Temple is opened from the Start
 - You don't have to talk to impa